 Here is a complete list of what you do as a restaurant manager:

-Plan and organize special functions
+Plan and organise special functions

 Arrange the purchase and price of goods as per the budget